 1. Rule-Making Agency: NC Environmental Management Commission 2.
 Rule citation & name (name not required for repeal): 15A NCAC 02H .1404 DECISION ON APPLICATION FOR PERMITS OR CERTIFICATES OF COVERAGE 3.
-Action: ⊠ ADOPTION □ AMENDMENT □ REPEAL □ READOPTION REPEAL through READOPTION 4.
+Action: ⊠ ADOPTION □ AMENDMENT □ REPEAL READOPTION 🗌 REPEAL through READOPTION 4.
 Rule exempt from RRC review?
 5. Rule automatically subject to legislative review?
 Yes.
 Cite authority: Yes.
-Cite authority: \square No \boxtimes No 6.
-Notice for Proposed Rule: ⊠ Notice Required Notice of Text published on: October 1, 2021 Link to Agency notice: https://deq.nc.gov/permits-rule s/rules-regulations/deq-proposed-rules/proposed-rules Hearing on: November 4, 2021 Adoption by Agency on: January 13, 2022 Notice not required under G.S.: Adoption by Agency on: 7.
+Cite authority: $\square$ No $\boxtimes$ No 6.
+Notice for Proposed Rule:  Notice Required Notice of Text published on: October 1, 2021 Link to Agency notice: https://deq.nc.gov/permits-rules s/rules-regulations/deq-proposed-rules/proposed-rules Hearing on: November 4, 2021 Adoption by Agency on: January 13, 2022 Notice not required under G.S.: Adoption by Agency on: 7.
 Rule establishes or increases a fee?
 (See G.S.
 12-3.1) 8.
 Fiscal impact.
 Check all that apply.
 This Rule was part of a combined analysis.
 Agency submitted request for consultation on: Consultation not required.
 Cite authority: State funds affected consultation not required.
-Cite authority: Local funds affected 🖂 No ☑ Substantial economic impact (≥\$1,000,000) ☑ Approved by OSBM Approved by OSBM No fiscal note required 9.
+Cite authority, Local funds affected 🖂 No ☑ Substantial economic impact (≥\$1,000,000) ☑ Approved by OSBM Approved by OSBM No fiscal note required 9.
 REASC 9A.
 What prompted this action?
-Check all that apply: ON FOR ACTION \boxtimes Agency Legislation enacted by the General Assembly Court order / cite: Cite Session Law: Federal statute / cite: Petition for rule-making 🔀 Federal regulation / cite: 33 CFR Part 328 and Other: 40 CFR Parts 110, 112, 116, 117, 120, 122, 230, 232, 300, 302 and 401 - Navigable Waters Protection Rule: Definition of "Waters of the United States" 9B.
-Explain: As a result of the US EPA's Navigable Waters Protection Rule: Definition of "Waters of the United States" Rule (effective June 22, 2020), a subset of wetlands classified under mechanism available under the Clean Water Act to authorize impacts eplacement permitting mechanism for these wetlands and permanent rules were adopted to replace the temporary rules.
+Check all that apply: DN FOR ACTION $\boxtimes$ Agency Legislation enacted by the General Assembly Court order / cite: Cite Session Law: Federal statute / cite: Petition for rule-making Federal regulation / cite: 33 CFR Part 328 and Other: 40 CFR Parts 110, 112, 116, 117, 120, 122, 230, 232, 300, 302 and 401 - Navigable Waters Protection Rule: Definition of "Waters of the United States" Protection Rule: Definition of "Waters of the United States" Rule (effective June 22, 2020), a subset of wetlands classified under jurisdiction, and therefore no longer eligible for permitting the mechanism available under the Clean Water Act to authorize impacts to these wetlands.
+Temporary rules were adopted to create a replacement permitting mechanism for these wetlands and permanent rules were adopted to replace the temporary rules.
 10. Rulemaking Coordinator: Jennifer Everett 11.
-Signature of Agency Head or Rule-making Coordinator: is internating coordinator, beniner Everett A signature of rightly from of Rule-making coordinator.
-Phone: 919-707-8614 Anger X runell E-Mail: Jennifer.Everett@ncdenr.gov \bigcirc Additional agancy contact if any Sus Hamawood Tf this function has been deliver to be and the set of Additional agency contact, if any: Sue Homewood Phone: 336-776-9693 If this function has been delegated (reassigned) pursuant to G.S.
+Signature of Agency Head or Rule-making Coordinator: To reaching coordinator, beniner Everett Phone: 919-707-8614 Defex Funct E-Mail: Jennifer.Everett@ncdenr.gov Additional agancy contact if any: Sua Hamaward titatis function has been delivered allowed and the Additional agency contact, if any: Sue Homewood Phone: 336-776-9693 If this function has been delegated (reassigned) pursuant to E-Mail: sue.homewood@ncdenr.gov G.S.
 143B-10(a), submit a copy of the delegation with this form.
-E-Mail: sue.homewood@ncdenr.gov G.S.
-175D-10(a), Submit a copy of the delegation with this form. \smile δ Typed Name: Jennifer Everett Title: DEQ Rulemaking Coordinator RRC AND OAH USE ONLY
+J .
+Typed Name: Jennifer Everett Title: DEQ Rulemaking Coordinator RRC AND OAH USE ONLY